 Wildlife Spotlight: Wood Duck

 Most nesting occurs from March to June.
 Wood ducks search for cavities in tree trunks or large limbs, usually near the water.
-The female lines the cavity with down and lays 6-15 eggs.
+The female lines the cavity with down and lays 6 to 15 eggs.
 Chicks are far from helpless when they hatch.
 They are covered in down and can walk, hop, climb and swim.
 About one day after the eggs hatch, the female leaves the nest and coaxes the hatchlings to follow.
 They climb to the edge of the cavity and jump to the ground or water.
-They'll be able to fly when they are 8 - 10 weeks old.
+They’re able to fly when they are 8 to 10 weeks old.

 In the early 1900s, the population of wood ducks declined drastically due to over-hunting and the clearing and draining of forested wetlands.
 A combination of hunting restrictions and habitat conservation and management measures allowed the species to make a comeback.
 Today, the wood duck is the most widespread breeding waterfowl in Florida and, by far, the most common.